iamontheinet/dash-at-summit-2020/SnowparkForPythonAndStreamlit/README.md

 ### **Step 4** -- Run through the [Jupyter notebook](https://github.com/iamontheinet/dash-at-summit-2022/blob/main/SnowparkForPythonAndStreamlit/Snowpark_For_Python.ipynb)

-The notebook...
+In a terminal window, browse to the folder where you have this Notebook downloaded and run `jupyter notebook`

+The notebook does the following...

 * Performs Exploratory Data Analysis (EDA)
 * Creates features for training a model and writes them to a Snowflake table
 * Creates a Stored Proc for training a ML model and uploads the model to a stage
 * Calls the Stored Proc to train the model
 * Creates a User-Defined Function (UDF) that uses the model for inference on new data points passed in as parameters
-  * NOTE: This UDF is then called from the Streamlit app
+  * NOTE: This UDF is called from the Streamlit app

 ### **Step 5** -- Run Streamlit app

-In a terminal window, run the [Streamlit app](https://github.com/iamontheinet/dash-at-summit-2022/blob/main/SnowparkForPythonAndStreamlit/Snowpark_Streamlit_Revenue_Prediction.py) by executing `streamlit run Snowpark_Streamlit_Revenue_Prediction.py`
+In a terminal window, browse to this folder where you have this file downloaded and run the [Streamlit app](https://github.com/iamontheinet/dash-at-summit-2022/blob/main/SnowparkForPythonAndStreamlit/Snowpark_Streamlit_Revenue_Prediction.py) by executing `streamlit run Snowpark_Streamlit_Revenue_Prediction.py`

 If all goes well, you should the following app in your browser window.